mlazdans/qnote/README.md

 </p>

 # Known issues
-- It does not work very well together with the <a href="https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/">Conversations</a> extension.
+- It does not work well together with the <a href="https://addons.thunderbird.net/en-US/thunderbird/addon/gmail-conversation-view/">Conversations</a> extension.

 # Support
 Maintaining this extension requires a significant amount of time.
 If you find it useful, and you'd like to support its development, contributions in [EUR](https://www.paypal.com/donate/?hosted_button_id=CCFL84AMQKV4S) or [USD](https://www.paypal.com/donate/?hosted_button_id=NKF22QJS87LWN) via PayPal would be greatly appreciated.

 # Credits
 - Beautiful icons sourced from the [Gartoon Redux Action Icons Pack](https://www.iconarchive.com/show/gartoon-action-icons-by-gartoon-team.html)
 - Date formatting is provided by the [Luxon](https://github.com/moment/luxon/) library